jeromecoupe/webstoemp/_posts/2015-01-22-front-end-style-guides-jekyll.md

 - the title of the component
 - a link to the sass file for that component
-- a type variale that we will use to filter or group components by type (more on that later)
+- a type variable that we will use to filter or group components by type (more on that later)

 In the `_include` folder I have a single file called `component.html` which contains the code to display components.
 Using an include is just a way to be DRY when using the display code multiple times.
 That include basically displays the code of the component twice: